basp-group/Faceted-HyperSARA/pyxis_ms2mat/ReadMe.md

 ```bash
 pyxis MS=myms.ms  OUT=mysource_nametag CHF=0  CHL=12 FIELDID=0 getdata_ms
 ```
 Data will be saved  as .mat files in the directory `../data/mysource_nametag/`.
-In the case of a single spectral window, the outcome is as follows
+In the case of a single spectral window, the outcome is the following
 ```bash
 ../data/mysource_nametag/data_ch_1.mat
 .